Three Inbox Zero techniques that work

 Each day, put all new emails in their designated folder before you work on them 🤯

-🔺 RISK: Emails could get lost and target dates could be missed
+🔺 RISK: Emails could get lost.
+Target dates (deadlines) could be missed.

 With this particular Inbox Zero technique, I recommend having a folder called ‘Action’.
 All emails that require you to take any action go into this folder.
 It will save you time having to find them later.